Ivstiv/curlables/src/ifconfig-co.md

 ## Description
 Pretty simple to use tool to obtain various information about your network as observed from an outside party.
 Go to their [website](https://ifconfig.co/) for full documentation and features.
+If it happens to be inaccessible you could try using [ifconfig.me](ifconfig-me.html) instead as it provides similar functionality.

 ## Usage
 The most common use case would be to check your public ip: